json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 [location-independent
 identifier](https://json-schema.org/draft/2020-12/json-schema-core#section-8.2.2)
 for a schema.
-This keyword not only affects the schema object it is defined in, but its lexical scope.
+This keyword not only affects the schema object it is defined in, but also its lexical scope.
 This is why declaring the same anchor identifier more than once in the same schema resource is an error (a clash in the lexical scope), while it is possible to declare the same anchor identifier on different schema resources (as the lexical scopes are different):